BUNNY BUSINESS

 When I light the fire, I bring out a small cane tub which contains about half a dozen pine cones.
 One of my rabbits enjoys tipping it over, scattering the pine cones, then chasing them around the room.
 It's a ritual we have most nights during winter, before he settles down to sleep in front of the fire.

 Food toys are not just great for cats and dogs.
 They are wonderful for rabbits too.
 Mr Rabbit loves his rubber ball (cat toy) that leaves a trail of cereal for him to chase - just ahead of Missie who is also in hot pursuit.
 The main danger with food toys is that bunny may get too fat.
 Nature intended that rabbits should exist on a very basic diet of dry grass, so don’t go giving him a food toy every day.
 Rabbits are such small animals, that it is really easy to give a greedy rabbit too much.
-Once or twice a week is enough for a food toy.
+Once or twice a week is enough for a food toy and just a level teaspoon of treats inside.

 If you have a house rabbit, it is also nice for them to have time in the garden, but always remember that your neighbour's cat or dog can kill your rabbit.
 Even if a cat has a gentle disposition, it can still terrorise your rabbit just by its presence, so supervise your rabbit's time outside in the garden if it is impossible to protect your backyard against the intrusion of cats (which is usually the case.)